 The odd thing is that while mention of this supposed Bradbury story is told a few times in Dean and Vampira lore, there is no evidence that any such story by Bradbury ever existed.
 The tale though falls in line with what many have said about Dean after his death, that he was obsessed with it, perhaps even that he had a death wish.

-At the time of her first meeting Dean, Nurmi herself was a local celebrity with her wildly popular horror hostess gig The Vampira Show, where she introduced and made comments prior to commercials for B-horror and sci-fi films, wearing a skin tight black gown, accentuating her tiny 17 inch waist.
+When they first met, Nurmi herself was a local celebrity with her wildly popular horror hostess gig The Vampira Show, where she introduced and made comments prior to commercials for B-horror and sci-fi films, emulating Mortica Addams from the Addams Family cartoon, wearing a skin tight black gown, accentuating her tiny 17 inch waist.
 But as Dean and Nurmi’s friendship continued, Dean’s career took off.

 Dean, Nurmi, and Simmons continued to spend time together, including late night drives, supposedly with Dean on his motorcycle in front of Simmons and Nurmi, who were in Simmons’ old hearse, and Dean rocking his motorcycle side to side, weaving along the middle of the road.
 Another tale linked to his possible desire for death.